vulk/Austin_Software_Co-operatives/README.md

 When: This monthly meetup occurs every 1st Wednesday of the month at 7:00 PM to 8:00 PM Central Time

-Where: Google Hangouts and/or in person in Austin, TX
+Where: Zoom and/or in person in Austin, TX

 Future meetup dates and topics:
 ---